harmony-one/x/progress/rikako-hatoya.md

+2023-11-25 Sat: Revised the code coverage to see tests that need more coverage.
+Observed that SpeechRecognitionTests was barely doing anything - saw that mocks had been implemented so far but they're not testing any of the actual functions.
+Started work on writing tests for this file, implemented tests for testGetCurrentTimestamp() and testRegisterTTS(), created MockTextToSpeechConverter.
+This file really needs refactoring for better organization as it is confusing to be using SpeechRecognition.swift for some test cases and others using MockSpeechRecognition.swift - will be working on this the next few days as solving the previous mentioned "View" SwiftUI issue seems a bit more complex.

+2023-11-24 Fri: Continued investigating issues for creating unit tests for SwiftUI Views.

 2023-11-23 Thu: Cleaned up test files for better structure and added all the missing test classes.
 Still investigating ActionsView unit test issues.

 2023-11-22 Wed: Continued investigating resolutions for inability to access environment objects from a view during unit testing (issues pertaining to AppSettings and Store).
 Will look into frameworks for workarounds - StoreKit Testing and ViewInspector seems to be suggested.